-How to find your router’s IP address and login info
+Time to change your Wi-Fi network's name and password -- here's how

 Regardless of your router’s manufacturer or model, there is a surefire way to find its IP address, even if it isn’t operating on the default settings.
 If you’re running Windows 10, you can enter “cmd” in the search field and click the top result to access the Command Prompt.
 Then, in the resulting window, type “ipconfig” to bring up a page with information on your network’s connection.

+It’s one of the most important commands to know when it comes to using the Command Prompt interface.

 The field marked “Default Gateway” shows the IP address of whatever router you’re connected to at the time.
-For almost all routers, you can enter this IP address in your browser’s URL bar to open the admin panel.
+For almost all routers, you can enter this IP address in your browser’s URL bar to access your router’s login page.

 If you’re running MacOS, this information can be found in System Preferences.
-Under Network, select the tab that corresponds to your current connection (wired or wireless), and then click on Advanced.
+Under Network, select the tab that corresponds to your current connection (wired or wireless), and then click on “Advanced.”
 Click the TCP/IP tab, and the IP address of your router will appear either as “Router” or “Default Gateway,” depending on which version of MacOS you’re currently running.

 There are many different companies that make routers, and if yours isn’t listed here, RouterPasswords has compiled a large database of default usernames and passwords sorted by make and model.
 If you find that you aren’t able to log in to the admin panel with one of these, then your login credentials may have been changed at some point.